HchrFib/PROP-FIB/README.md

 ```
 Ensure the following files are present in the EXE folder:

-    recommender_system.jar: The main executable file of the recommendation system.
+    recommender_system_terminal.jar and recommender_system_GUI: The main executable file of the recommendation system.
     archivos.zip: A compressed archive containing the required datasets.

 2. Run the Recommendation System

 Use the make command to extract the archivos.7z file and prepare the datasets, run the recommendation system using the following command: